Demon-Die/Certifier/docs/ideas/README.md

-Add your ideas here!!
+Add your ideas here in this folder!!

-This dir Must be in every repo!
+**THIS FOLDER MUST BE IN EVERY REPO!**